 Law is not law if it violates the principle of Eternal Justice - Lydia Maria Child

 Frequently Asked Questions

-What are the responsibilities of a Civil Judge?
+What are the stages of Selection to become a Civil Judge in MP?

 What are the application fees for the Civil Judge MP Examination?

 What are the required qualifications for becoming a Civil Judge in MP?